Where mySociety’s funding comes from

 Your contributions, one-off or regular, large or small, all help us in our mission to empower ordinary people via digital means.
 And every little helps – take a look at our donations page to see how.

-mySociety Ltd offers software and consultancy as a commercial service.
-Our experience can be of great use to organisations who work in the civic arena, like local and national governments, public services and charities.
+Through the Better Cities suite of products, mySociety Ltd offers software for local government.
+Our experience can be of great use to organisations in the wider civic arena, national governments, public services and charities, as well as local authorities.

 The revenue from these activities goes towards supporting our charitable projects.
 Find out more about our services.